ArctiqTeam/dashai-stable/docs/00_deploy_openshift_onfedora27_via_oc_cluster_up/README.md

   To login as administrator:
     oc login -u system:admin
   ```
-* Go ahead and make sure you can login to your cluster"
+* Go ahead and make sure you can login to your cluster
   ```
   [phil@c3po docker]$ oc login -u system:admin
   Logged into "https://10.0.10.79:8443" as "system:admin" using existing credentials.